 But we must say that the seat is somewhat stiff and uncomfortable.
 But when you’ve been riding for a while, it will be fine since you get used to it.

 Though we got a really surprising price here, the Outroad Commuter still features high-quality components on their products: the Shimano FD-328F rear derailleur and TZ-50 front derailleur!
 The 26cm 3-spoke rims distinguish it from other road bikes.

 Moreover, this bike features a 14-speed drivetrain that allows you to select the gears super quickly with your fingertips for the fastest ride on the road!Pricing: Just like the Eurobike, this guy is only around three hundred dollars, super cheap, super reliable, helps you save your budget for bigger plans!

 - Super cheap

-- Great for starters
+- Great bike for beginners

 - Sharp-looking bike

 #6: Diamondback Century 2 Endurance - Best High-quality and Expensive Road Bike